logoPROFESSIONAL VERSION

 Perineal Hernia in Dogs

-ByAlex Gallagher, DVM, MS, DACVIM-SAIM
+ByAlex Gallagher, DVM, MS, DACVIM-SAIM, Columbia Veterinary Emergency Triage and Specialty

 Perineal hernia is a failure of the levator ani and coccygeus muscles, resulting in herniation of pelvic and/or abdominal viscera into the perineum.
-Perineal hernias occur most often in middle-aged to older male, intact dogs.
+Perineal hernias occur most often in middle-aged to older intact male dogs.
 They often occur in mixed-breed dogs, but breed predispositions have been reported in Welsh Corgis, Boston Terriers, Boxers, Collies, Kelpies, Dachshunds, Miniature Poodles, Old English Sheepdogs, and Pekingese.

 Etiology and Pathogenesis of Perineal Hernia in Dogs